-- the balance of the Spouse Account, including
+- the balance of the Spouse Account, plus

 - investment earnings, plus

 - an insurance component (if any)

 - minus any outstanding fees and premiums.

-How are spouse contributions treated for tax purposes on withdrawal?
+How are spouse contributions treated for tax purposes?

-Spouse contributions are included in the tax free component.
+Spouse contributions are included in your tax free component.

 Can any super entitlements be transferred directly from my super account into my partner's spouse account?